Lecturer: Kate Saunders

 Recognise the components of effective curation needed for open data.

-These will be recorded
+These will be recorded (tutorials will not be)

 Sometimes I’ll run through examples and live code.